Framework-R-D/phlex-design/doc/functional_programming.rst

 or :math:`h = g \comp f`, where :math:`ws \in \mbox{Wires}` and :math:`ts \in \mbox{Tracks}`.

-In reality, the creation of tracks from wire signals is much more complicated [#f1]_.
+In reality, the creation of tracks from wire signals is much more complicated [#graph]_.
 However, as seen above, functional programming permits a mathematical description of the data-processing to be performed.
 Expressing the processing needs according to mathematics enables: